Haixing-Hu/pom-root/README.md

 pom-root
 ========

-Provide root pom for all maven-based Java projects.
+Provide root pom for all my maven-based Java projects.